jrecinos98/Bank-Database/README.md

 * Can a pocket account have multiple owners?
 * Can we assume that account creations/customer creations always given unique id?
 * Check if account exists before creation
+* Allow pocket and student accounts to change interest?
+* DTER all accounts/transactions?

 # To-do
 * Update to store interest date in global (bank) table instead of within each account